bananatag/bananatag-api-node/README.md

 $ npm install bananatag-api
 ```

-### Request / Response (methods and options)
+### Request
-This library has a single method that requires either three for four parameters:
+This library has a single method that requires either three or four parameters:

 ```javascript
 /**